 The FCFP portfolios remain to have a long term outlook towards investment returns whilst keeping volatility within our target range.

 The world is recovering in staggered phases from the negative impact Covid-19 has had on the economy with the UK and US seemingly leading the way.
 Whilst the recovery seems imminent, our investment management partners emphasise the markets still have plenty of uncertainty priced in.
 Investors looking towards smoother long-term returns should be seeking to invest in companies with more stable earnings and strong balance sheets.
 It is believed China and the Far Eastern markets will be the main drivers of growth across global markets, but they also carry additional risks.
 Our investment partners’ research suggests after the world recovers from the pandemic, we will return to a slow growth, low inflation world.
 Given the increased levels of government borrowing during the pandemic, we are expecting central banks to take their time in the raising of interest rates.

 We expect the focus on productivity will remain in general, and technology will continue to be crucial for any developments in efficiency and productivity.
 FCFP portfolios continue to have sustainability built into their core investing in these areas, particularly in companies which focus on sustainability and technology simultaneously.

 In conclusion, it is our view most investors will return to the high-quality growth companies which have suffered in the last quarter.
-Our partnered investment managers continue to be on the lookout for high-quality investments.
+Our partnered investment managers continue to be on the lookout for high-quality investments as part of their investment planning services.
 They focus on businesses with stability in their earnings and robust balance sheets, so our clients’ portfolios remain robust in challenging environments.